What is luapower?

 But git sucks, can I skip it?

 Git does indeed suck (to some).
-If you want to avoid it, you can download the packages from the website directly.
+If you want to avoid git or you don’t care about downloading all that history, you can download the packages from the website directly.
 Getting luajit and the modules that you need and unzipping them over a common directory is enough to create a runnable LuaJIT installation that is self-contained and portable, meaning it will run the included luajit command from any directory and on any platform.
 The downside is that updating and removing modules must be done manually too.

 How do I compile the binaries?